Alston Spade Mill

 As sections of the new pipeline will be installed in the road there will be some impact on the local road network, we'll provide updated information in the traffic management section as our work progresses.

 We've been working closely with Lancashire County Council to ensure disruption to bin services is minimised.
-Where we have a road closure in place, and the normal bin service collections will be affected, our site team will take bins to either end of the road closure to ensure your bin is emptied and return them to your house after emptying.
+Where we have a road closure in place, and the normal bin service collections will be affected, our site team will take bins to either end of our working area to ensure your bin is emptied.
 Please ensure all your bins clearly display a house number or name and are left in front of your house the evening before your normal collection day.
 We'll keep residents updated as our work progresses.

 We’ll be working in phases to dig a trench along the pipe route, lay the new sections of pipe and then return the areas back to normal.